Pierre Clostermann: The Big Show

+Flames in the Sky

+Clostermann also wrote Feux du Ciel (translated in English under the title of Flames in the Sky) published in 1951, a collection of heroic air combat exploits from both Allied and Axis sides.

+Feux du Ciel was first published in 1951 by Flammarion in Paris, running to 271 pages with 31 illustrations.
+A later French edition was issued in 2001 by Ananké-Lefrancq in Brussels.
+The following year, the book reached English readers as Flames in the Sky, translated by Oliver Berthoud, with editions published in 1957 and 1958 by Penguin Books, in 1952, 1953, 1954, 1955, 1956, 1960 and 1969 by Chatto & Windus in London, another one in 1966 by Corgi Books.
+The latest edition is a modern reissue by Silvertail Books in 2021.

+A Spanish edition appeared under the title Fuego del cielo: Episodios de guerra.

+It was also translated in Japanese, Finnish and multiple times in German.

+Engineer

 After the war, Clostermann continued his career as an engineer, participating in the creation of Reims Aviation, supporting the Max Holste Broussard prototype, acting as a representative for Cessna, and working for Renault.

+Elected youngest Member of Parliament

 He served eight terms as a député (member of parliament) in the French National Assembly between 1946 and 1969.
 As a deputy for Marne he resigned from the Gaullist group in 1955 over their treatment of the Resident-General in French Morocco during the negotiations with nationalist movement.

+Algerian War of Independance

 He also briefly re-enlisted in the Armée de l'Air in 1956–57 to fly ground-attack missions during the Algerian War.
-He subsequently published a novel based on his experiences there, entitled Leo 25 Airborne.
+He subsequently published a novel based on his experiences there, entitled Appui-feu sur l'Oued Hallaïl or 'Fire Support Over the Oued Hallaïl' in English (translated in English as Leo 25 Airborne).
+It has been translated in German.

 During the Falklands War in early 1982 comments publicly emerged from Clostermann expressing praise for the courage displayed by Argentine Air Force and Argentine Navy pilots during their air-to-sea attacks on the Royal Navy.
 Clostermann had written the comments, which were partly motivated by ethnic insults towards Argentinians that he had become aware of in the British press during the conflict, in a letter to a class of Argentine fighter-pilots who were being trained at that time in France at an Armée de l'Air establishment, at which his son was an instructor.
 The private letter's comments, from a renowned World War II military hero, swiftly found their way across the Atlantic Ocean to Buenos Aires, where they were published in newspapers as war propaganda.
 As a result of this perceived "betrayal" of his links with the United Kingdom via his war service in the Royal Air Force, Clostermann attracted hostility from parts of the British press.

 He also attracted controversy in France for his vehement anti-war stance in the run-up to the 1991 Gulf War.